 Guy Butterworth (Registered Member MBACP)

-Do you feel embarrassed about feeling like you need counselling?
-Do you feel unable to cope?
+- Do you feel unable to cope?
 Do you feel as though you’re at a point where you don’t know what to do any more?
-Perhaps you’ve told yourself ‘I’m not worth it’ or that ‘my issues aren’t serious enough to merit therapy, I don’t have anything really big to talk about’.
+Have you told yourself ‘I’m not worth it’?
+Have you said ‘my issues aren’t serious enough to merit therapy, I don’t have anything big to talk about’?

-Seeking therapy can simply be seen as an act of self care, a way of expressing how you can choose to care about yourself.
+- Seeking therapy is an act of self care, a way of expressing how you care about yourself.
 It can also be a sign of strength, although we are sometimes told that asking for help is a sign of failure.

-I do my best to make your journey into therapy as smooth as possible by being responsive, compassionate and thoughtful.
-Feeling nervous is totally normal; I aim to make you feel comfortable, reduce the amount of fear that you experience and give you the chance to relax.
+- Feeling nervous about therapy is normal.
+I aim to make you feel comfortable, reduce anxiety and give you the chance to relax.

 ‘Everyone tells you what to do and what's good for you.
 They don't want you to find your own answers.
 They want you to believe theirs.’ - Socrates

 - It’s my job to support you while you find the answers to the questions that you ask yourself.
 I’m not a life coach, so I won’t be providing you with a menu of options and suggesting what might be best for you.
-I want you to feel as though you’re in a better place after we’ve finished working together than when we met - your understanding of yourself and your needs to be such that eventually we won’t need to work together any more.
+I want you to feel as though you’re in a better place after we’ve finished working together than when we met.
+I want your understanding of yourself and your needs to be such that we won’t need to work together any more.

-- If you choose to work with me there won’t be an overwhelming focus on money and I won’t be clock-watching while we work.
-I am a qualified professional with training, skills and insurance, and I’m an individual member of the BACP, but my approach is not too formal.
-To me being a counsellor includes having a sense of humour - while we work together to look closely at whatever it is that’s causing you to look for help, we won’t be afraid to also look at the lighter side of things.
+- I am a qualified professional with training, skills and insurance.
+I’m an member of the BACP (#00378257), but my approach is not too formal.
+Being a counsellor includes having a sense of humour.
+While we look at whatever it is that’s causing you to look for help, we won’t be afraid to also look at the lighter side of things.

 - Contact me now to arrange a consultation so we can see if we can work together.